 - Appetite Suppressants.
 Prescription appetite suppressants can also be useful short-term to control hunger/cravings while you are learning a new behavior.
 The appetite suppressant should be used in conjunction with a healthy lifestyle where you cut down your daily caloric intake and maintain daily physical activity to about 30-45 minutes daily.
 You should take these prescription medications under a healthcare provider’s supervision.

 - Dietary Supplements.
 For the short term, one can use adjunct therapies to help control hunger.
 A Japanese herb mix produced about 30 lbs of fat loss in a month.
 It may be worth trying.
 While these therapies provide some help, you should focus on altering the automatic learned responses of eating by creating new and effective alternative behaviors.
-Reminding yourself of these alternative behaviors daily and being consistent, a new behavior will develop which will lead to a permanent weight loss.
+Reminding yourself of these alternative behaviors daily and being consistent, a new behavior will develop, leading to permanent weight loss.

 - Eat Enough Protein.
 Eating protein-rich food can increase the feeling of fullness, make you eat less at your next meal, and help you lose fat.
 In addition, a high-protein intake may help to prevent muscle loss when daily calories are reduced for weight loss.

 - High Fiber in Diet.
-A diet high in fiber intake stretched the stomach, slows gastric emptying, which results in a feeling of fullness.
-Fiber-rich whole grain can also help reduce hunger and keep you feeling full.
+A diet high in fiber intake stretches the stomach and slows gastric emptying, which results in a feeling of fullness.
+Fiber-rich whole grains can also help reduce hunger and keep you feeling full.

 What to do when you are not hungry but tempted?

-There are many things you can do when food is offered, baked, cooked, prepared, and present just for you.
+You can do many things when food is offered, baked, cooked, prepared, and present just for you.
 Learn how to handle the compelling urges at the office, in a restaurant, or at home.
 Learn that an umbrella-topped pushcart, wafting a familiar aroma, doesn’t always mean you have to eat a hot dog.

-Hunger develops slowly and you eat anything, it goes away.
-Craving occurs abruptly and if the mind gets busy, it goes away.
+Hunger develops slowly, and if you eat anything, it goes away.
+Craving occurs abruptly, and if the mind gets busy, it goes away.
 Remember this difference!

-The first time you do it the new way, it might feel awkward and uncomfortable.
+- Think about the outcome.
+The first time you try to change a behavior, it might feel awkward and uncomfortable.
 It is different from what you’ve done in the past.
-But no matter how uncomfortable you feel at the beginning of creating a new habit, nothing is as uncomfortable as having to choose what to wear based on how much of your body it will cover.
+But no matter how uncomfortable you feel at the beginning of a new habit, nothing is as uncomfortable as choosing what to wear based on how much of your body it will cover.
 Nothing is as uncomfortable as selecting what to wear based on what fits on a particular day rather than what is appropriate for a particular occasion.

 How to stay motivated?